debounce-interrupciones-arduino

 Read a pushbutton with Arduino with interrupts and debounce

-In the previous entry we saw what interrupts are and how to use them to respond to hardware events on pins.
+In the previous post we saw what interrupts are and how to use them to respond to hardware events on pins.

-We also made it clear that physical devices, such as buttons, optical sensors, etc., exhibit a bouncing effect that interferes with the use of interrupts, and that we need to eliminate it or we won’t be able to use interrupts with these devices.
+We also made it clear that physical devices, such as pushbuttons, optical sensors, etc., exhibit a bounce effect that interferes with the use of interrupts, and that we need to eliminate it or we won’t be able to use interrupts with these devices.

 The process of eliminating this bounce is called “debounce”.
-In this entry, we will learn what bounce is and how to eliminate it with hardware and software debounce.
+In this post, we will learn what bounce is and how to eliminate it using hardware and software debounce.

-Electronic devices generate a signal when changing state that, while not perfectly square, is generally more or less “clean”.
-For example, let’s look at the signal generated by Arduino when changing the state of a digital output from HIGH to LOW.
+Electronic devices when changing state generate a signal that, while not perfectly square, is generally more or less “clean”.
+Let’s see, for example, the signal generated by Arduino when changing the state of a digital output from HIGH to LOW.

 arduino-sin-rebote

-However, the real world is not so pretty.
+However, the real world is not so nice.
 Many physical devices often generate noise on the signal edges.
-As an example, let’s look at the voltage variation that occurs when the state change is generated by a button.
+As an example, let’s look at the voltage variation that occurs when the state change is generated by a pushbutton.

 arduino-rebote

-Notice the amount of noise that occurs after the edge.
+Notice the amount of noise after the edge.
 Essentially, in the range of a few microseconds, the signal is pure noise.
-All those peaks can cause multiple interrupts to trigger.
+All those spikes can cause multiple interrupt triggers.

-To test the bounce, we will simply use a wire to connect Pin 2 and Ground (you can also use a button or a switch).
+To test bounce, we will simply use a wire to connect Pin 2 and Ground (you can also use a pushbutton or a switch).

 arduino-debounce-esquema

-We activate the internal Pull UP resistor on Pin 2 and define an interrupt for the falling event on the PIN, and in the associated ISR function, we simply increment a counter.
+We enable the internal Pull UP resistor on Pin 2 and define an interrupt for the FALLING event on the PIN, and in the associated ISR function we simply increment a counter.

-In the main loop, we check if the counter has been modified, and if it has, we display its value on the serial port.
+In the main loop, we check the counter, and if it has been modified, we display its value via the serial port.

 const int intPin = 2;